 Jade pretended not to hear him, holding her thoughts close.
 Someone else knew Anna’s story, and their motive in sharing it with her was as murky as John’s.

-Since she didn’t trust John, there was no compelling reason to tell him about the text.
+Since she didn’t trust him, there was no compelling reason to tell John about the text.
 Playing two sides of a long game was her specialty.